Only global administrators, monitor administrators (users with the role

 To stop monitoring a server, click or select several rows and click Stop Monitors.

-By default, when you shut down the Solution Manager, the Denodo Monitor keeps running.
-Leaving the Denodo Monitor running permanently is useful to keep a history of the activity of the Denodo servers.
+By default, when you shut down the Solution Manager server, the Denodo Monitor keeps running.
+Leaving the Denodo Monitor running is useful to keep a history of the activity of the Denodo servers.
 For example, to log all the queries that all the Virtual DataPort servers of the organization run.

 Nevertheless, you can configure that when you shut down the Solution Manager, it automatically shuts down the Denodo Monitor.
 To do this, follow these steps: